 When do you notify people about interviews?

 The deadlines for our applications are set by the VBA Guidelines.
-In 2018, applications for the 2018/2019 articling positions are due on June 29 and interviews can be booked on July 13; interview week starts August 13.
-For 2019 summer positions, applications are due September 5 and interviews can be booked on October 2.
-Interview week starts October 15.
+For 2021 summer positions, applications are due September 1 and interviews can be booked on October 7.
+Interview week starts October 25.
 Incidentally, we always let people know whether they do or do not have an interview, so either way you will hear from us.
-Those students to whom we offer interviews are contacted by telephone; those students who are not offered an interview should receive a letter.
+Those students to whom we offer interviews are contacted by telephone; those students who are not offered an interview should receive an email.

 Do you tell students whom they will be interviewing with?
 What are your thoughts on researching your interviewer?